 Hove

 If you’re looking for a beach side view, it might be worth heading towards Hove as they have some beautiful houses and flats, but these definitely don’t come cheap.
-If you look however you should find a good bargain.

 Hove, or ‘Hove Actually’ as locals know it, is certainly the posher part of the South Coast.
+This is the area everyone in Brighton wishes they could live, if we’re really honest.

 There are a number of very nice apartments around Brunswick Place area, but try not to opt for the basement level as no light comes through (I would know, I used to live in one).